edcarp/ed-dash_intro-statistics_template/index.md

 <h2 id="general">Overview</h2>

 **Introduction to Statistics with R**
-This is a two-day, in-person workshop on the topic of statistics in R for public health.
 This workshop uses a public health dataset and examples (NHANES from the US National Center for Health Statistics) but the materials are relevant to researchers more generally in the life, health and social sciences.